JuliaDynamics/ResumableFunctions.jl/README.md

   end
 end

-for fib in fibonnaci(10)
+for fib in fibonacci(10)
   println(fib)
 end
 ```

 ## Benchmarks
-The following block is the result of running `julia --project=. benchmark/benchmarks.jl` on a computer with the processor: `2,4 GHz 8-Core Intel Core i9`.
+The following block is the result of running `julia --project=. benchmark/benchmarks.jl` on a Macbook Pro with following processor: `Intel Core i9 2,4 GHz 8-Core`.
 Julia version 1.5.3 was used.

 ```